 If you love the look of African violets but find them a bit too difficult to grow, try a pot or two of their hardier cousins, the Streptocarpus or cape primrose.
 It’s said that growing Streptocarpus plants is good training for African violets because their requirements are similar, but cape primrose isn’t as delicate.

-Their blooms look very similar to African violets with their purple, pink and white hues, but they also possess red varieties in brilliant colors.
+Their blooms look very similar to African violets with their purple, pink, and white hues, but cape primroses also possess red varieties in brilliant colors.
 The leaves are wrinkled and thick with a fuzzy texture and make an attractive houseplant all by themselves.
 Streptocarpus information is readily available, making these plants a good choice for novice growers.

 Streptocarpus Care Indoors

-This plant loves light, but direct sunlight can burn the foliage.
-A home in an east- or west-facing window is perfect, but if a southern view is all you have, you can slip a sheer curtain between the plant and the windowpane to diffuse the worst of the glare.
+This plant loves light, but direct sunlight can burn foliage.
+A home with an east or west-facing window is perfect, but if a southern view is all you have, you can slip a sheer curtain between the plant and the windowpane to diffuse the worst of the glare.

 Tips for Growing Streptocarpus Plants

-The easiest way to kill off your Streptocarpus plant is by over-watering it.
-Give your Streptocarpus care and attention, but offer it a little bit of neglect when it comes to moisture.
-Make sure the planting medium has very good drainage, and allow it to dry out between watering.
+The easiest way to kill off your Streptocarpus plant is by overwatering it.
+Give your Streptocarpus care and attention but offer it a little bit of neglect when it comes to moisture.
+Make sure the planting medium has very good drainage and allows it to dry out between watering.

 Propagating Streptocarpus can be a simple and enjoyable hobby.
 It’s very easy to create dozens of baby plants, increasing your collection and creating new plants for gifts.
 Cut off a large, healthy leaf with a clean razor blade and slice out the central vein, leaving two leaf halves.
 Plant the halves in rich potting soil by standing them up with the cut side down.